Harvard-IACS/2023-AC215/milestone4.md

 - **Kubeflow & Cloud Functions Implementation**: Documentation and code showcasing the successful integration of Kubeflow for machine learning orchestration and cloud functions for process automation.

 - **Mega Pipeline Application**: A fully-functional CLI based mega pipeline application that serves as the control center for the project, enabling the seamless execution of various components from data ingestion to model deployment.
 Should include detailed documentation and user guides.

+- **Presentation**: A 7 minute presentation that includes a walk-through of the work that has been completed, and a brief outline of next steps.
+Be prepared for 3 additional minutes of questions at the end.